tardate/LittleArduinoProjects/FPGA/Fomu/BuildNotifier/README.md

 The riscv-notifier program sets the LED state to one of four possible states, determined by `volatile int desired_state`.
 This is declared volatile so it doesn't get optimized away.

-The makefile is configured to generate a map file from which we can determin the memory address of `desired_state`:
+The makefile is configured to generate a map file from which we can determine the memory address of `desired_state`:

     .sdata.desired_state
                     0x0000000010000230        0x4 .obj/main.o